HectorVilas/odin-tic-tac-toe/README.md

 The game:
 - ❌start asking for players names (player1 and player2 at default)
-- ❌draw the board, empty
+- ✔️draw the board, empty
 - ❌at random one of the player starts
 - ❌player1 places circles and player2 crosses
 - ❌each time a player places a mark, it's the other player's turn